 If you know that you'll miss a call, simply send me your question in advance.
 Call recordings will be uploaded within 24 hours and are available for you to access at your convenience.

 A: Memoir Mastery includes 6 comprehensive modules on the craft and technique of writing memoir + teachings on how to structure your memoir and organize your materials.
 We also cover mindset and self-care to help you stay healthy during the writing process and reach the finish line.

 The course includes 5 "office hour" calls as well as feedback on your short writing exercises, up to 15 pages total.
 Sharing your exercises is completely voluntary.
 However, alums have told me how beneficial it is to apply the concepts to their writing in progress and receive real-time feedback.

-The Supported level also includes access to our private community forum, where I'll be coaching you during the week and providing feedback on short homework assignments.
+The course also includes access to our private community forum, where I'll be coaching you during the week (M-F) and providing feedback on short homework assignments.
 In addition to receiving coaching from me, you'll also be receiving support and accountability from the rest of our community.

 Q: How much time do I need for this course?